grantshandy/ipmap/README.md

 # Ipmap

+> [!NOTE]
+> Old versions of ipmap are now located at [`grantshandy/ipmap-old`](https://github.com/grantshandy/ipmap-old).
+>
+> This version of ipmap is not complete, but is nearly done.
+Release tarballs will be available soon.

 A GUI viewer for [`saphics/ip-location-db`](https://github.com/sapics/ip-location-db?tab=readme-ov-file#city) ip-geolocation databases, which can display your computer's live network traffic and perform trace routes.

 | Search                              | Capture                               | Traceroute                                  |